bhavesh68/readme-generator/Develop/README.md

-# My README
+# README CHALLENGE

 ## Description

-Sample for beginners
+This app simplfies the creation of the professional README files

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)
 - [License](#license)